 - Bachelors in Political Science in Sweden

-- Bachelors in Political Science in the United Kingdom
+- Bachelors in Political Science in the UK

 - Bachelors in Political Science in Canada

-- Bachelors in Political Science in the United States
+- Bachelors in Political Science in the US

 - Bachelors in Political Science in Australia